 Richard Larson, MIT’s Director of Advanced Educational Services relates cave drawings to asynchronous learning… “The blackboard is basically an adaptation of cave drawings.
 In thirty thousand years there has been the invention of the eraser.
 A lot of my colleagues say asynchronous learning is revolutionary, but cave drawings are an example of that.
 The artist shared what he knew about buffalo, or what-have-you, and the painting made it asynchronous.
 The printing press revolutionized asynchronous learning.”

-- @Nnedi ?
-Time ago 5 Hours via Twitter for iPhone
+- @MHarrisPerry @PBS What an excellent group from which to select!
+Time ago 18 Hours via Twitter for iPhone

-- AWESOME! t.co/MULOcDuFJk Time ago 11 Hours via Twitter Web Client
+- @laurenduca Bring it.
+Time ago 21 Hours via Twitter for iPad

 Follow @decadmus on twitter.